spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     * ``cut_off`` The default value of 500Hz has been used in various recordings, but you can change it if needed.
 You can also specify the upper bound of the Butterworth filter
     * ``filter`` If your data are already filtered by a third program, turn that flag to False
     * ``remove_median`` If you have some movement artefacts in your *in vivo* recording, and want to substract the median activity over all analysed channels from each channel individually
+    * ``common_ground`` If you want to use a particular channel as a reference, and subtract its activity from all others.
+Note that the activity on this particular channel will thus be nul

 Triggers
 --------